 The ridge is known for containing quartzite rocks and has been divided into the following four zones for administrative purposes: The Old Delhi or Northern Ridge, The New Delhi or the Central Ridge, Mehrauli or South Central Ridge and Tughlaqabad or Southern Ridge.
-While present on the South central part of the ridge is the Aravali Biodiversity Park, there are many interesting monuments located in the Northern part of the ridge.
-Let us learn a bit about them all:
+While present on the south-central part of the ridge is the Aravalli Biodiversity Park, there are many interesting monuments located in the northern part of the ridge.
+Let us learn a bit about them all.

 Ashoka Pillar: The pillars of Ashoka are a range of pillars spread across northern India.
 Columns with Ashoka's edicts inscribed upon them, there are a total of nineteen in number spread across North India.
-Two of these are in Delhi Ridge's Northern portion.
-These were originally present at Meerut and Topra of Haryana but are said to have brought to Delhi by Feroz Shah Tughlaq in 1356.
+Two of these are in Delhi Ridge's northern portion.
+These were originally present at Meerut and Topra of Haryana but are said to have been brought to Delhi by Feroz Shah Tughlaq in 1356.

 Flagstaff Tower: This structure is present in the Delhi University campus.
 Built by the British Indian Army during 1828, it was used as a signal tower, and the structure played a major role during the Indian Rebellion of 1857.
 It was in the same room that many of the European families took shelter during the siege of Delhi in the 1857.